Jeanette-Ralph/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

-## Project details
+## 🚀 Project details

 I created a work day scheduler using Bootstrap and JQuery.
-Based on the time of the day the time-blocks change color.
-The user is able to enter input and when clicking the save button the input remains there.
+Based on the time of the day the time-blocks change color indicating whether they are in the past, present, or future.
+The user is able to enter the events they plan to do and when clicking the save button the input remains there after refreshing the page and is saved to local storage.

+## Link to  Deployed Website

-## Images and link of the deployed application
+## Screenshot of Deployed Website